jamestlye/MSG2_Arduino_LED_Test_Code/README.md

 Make sure to install the FastLED library first.

 The code assumes 106 LEDs per strip because that is how many LEDs I counted that can cover the full height of the MSG2 tower.
-Even if the actual strip has less than the indicated amount in code, it doesn't affect the LEDs.
+Even if the actual strip has less than the indicated amount in the code, it doesn't affect the LEDs.
+If more, the LEDs after the stated amount wouldn't turn on.